-4. Wait for ~30s until the averager window shows a stable curve and stop the data acquisition.
-Since we do not use logarithmic (dB) spectrum amplitude values and there is no real signal on the input, do not expect to see too much of the content.
-It may look like this:
+4. Wait for ~30s until the Averager window shows a stable curve and stop the data acquisition.
+Since we do not use logarithmic (dB) spectrum amplitude values and there is no actual signal on the input, do not expect to see too much of the content.
+For example, it could look like this:

-5. This curve is the characteristic frequency response of your sound card.
+5. This curve is the characteristic frequency response of your sound card / microphone.
 Normally, this curve is shown on a log scale, but we need it like this so we can convert it to a Custom Filter curve.
-As a next step, go to the averager window and select the "File/Save as filter curve" option from the menu.
+As a next step, go to the Averager window and select the "File/Save as filter curve" option from the menu.